Terpenning–Johnson House and Cemetery

-Terpenning–Johnson House and Cemetery is a historic home and family cemetery located at Brooker Hollow, Schoharie County, New York.
-The main block was built about 1845, and is a two-story, five bay, dwelling with a 1 1/2-story side wing built about 1810.
+Terpenning–Johnson House and Cemetery is a historic home and family cemetery located at Brooker Hollow, Schoharie County, New York, United States.
+The main block was built about 1845, and is a two-story, five-bay, dwelling with a 1 1/2-story side wing built about 1810.
 Both sections have gable roofs rest on a stone foundation.
 Also on the property are the contributing family cemetery with burials dated from 1812 to 1873, garage (c.
 1840s), workshop (c.
 1840s), and barn (1840s).

 It was listed on the National Register of Historic Places in 2013.